nvmd/nixos-raspberrypi/README.md

   ];
 ```

-* to get it from `nixos-raspberrypi.legacyPackage.<system>`.
+* to get it from `nixos-raspberrypi.legacyPackages.<system>`.
 Here all overlays are applied.

 ### Configure